 It can overshoot all T1 structures and units, but keep in mind that it requires a lot of metal to build.
 In most cases this metal is better spent into mobile units or tech advancement.

 Building it to protect your base area is usually a big waste, better resort to laser turrets for this purpose.
 However, making it on extended front, or in range of enemy economy may end up winning you a game.

 Useful on hills, for taking down strategic targets.
 Pretty useless when T2 arrives.
 Consider reclaiming it to get your metal back.

-Infiltrator is the so called “spy” bot.
+Ghosts are the so called “spy” bots.
 With its cloak and stealth abilities combined it remains totally invisible for your enemy unless he has built an intrusion countermeasure system.

 Use it to sneak into bases and get intel on what is going on there, so you can be a step ahead.
 On top of that, when self-destructed infiltrator delivers an EMP explosion with a large radius which can paralyse enemy units for up to 45 seconds.